Horse riding in the Scottish Borders

 Each Border town has its colourful annual civic festival, with horse 'rideouts' forming the central part of the celebrations, as the principals lead cavalcades of riders around the local area, echoing a centuries old tradition of checking the boundaries are safe from raiders.

 Kelso Racecourse, just down the road from Burnbrae, is known as 'Britain's Friendliest Course', if you fancy a wee flutter.
-But if you want to get in the saddle yourself, there's Nenthorn Equestrian centre right next door to Burnbrae and others throughout the area, including one run by the famous eventer, Ian Stark.
+But if you want to get in the saddle yourself, there's Nenthorn Equestrian centre right next door to Burnbrae and many others throughout the area.

 Every year, in May, the region hosts the Borders Festival of the Horse, with around 40 events over 11 days.
 And if you're feeling brave, you can even meet the Reivers in person at Hawick's Reivers Festival, held every year in March, which brings this turbulent period of equestrian history to life with reenactments and processions around the town.